 When it comes to actual attractions, the lines are long at both parks.
 These lines actually starting before the parks open, and guests running for FastPasses immediately.
 Tokyo Disney Resort’s main demographic is Annual Passholders, and they don’t mind waiting hours in line for a single attraction because they can always come back later to see others.

 The third reason why you’ll need more time is the sheer number of shows.
 These aren’t shows like Disney’s Hollywood Studios has, most of which are skippable.
 These are all high quality shows, all of which are worth seeing.
 Shows alone require a significant time commitment, as does timing your day to make sure you’re able to see them all.
-You could pretty easily spend an entire day at Tokyo DisneySea just doing shows and maybe a few minor attractions in between.

 When to Visit